 =IF(cell = ““,0,LEN(TRIM(cell))-LEN(SUBSTITUTE(cell,” “,””))+1)

-Drag the cell B2 downwards, and the formula will be applied for all the strings.
+Drag cell B2 downwards; the formula will be applied for all the strings.

-Example #2 – Count Total words in a cell
+Example #2 – Count the Total words in a cell

-We have a long sentence to count the numbers of words in it.
+We have a long sentence to count the number of words in it.

 First, we will get the length of cell A2, which has no extra space.
 Then we will substitute the spaces in the sentence with the blanks and get its length.
-Finally, we will subtract the total length of the sentence with the length of the sentence without spaces.
+Finally, we will subtract the total length of the sentence from the length of the sentence without spaces.
 Also, we will add 1 to get the final word count.
-This is because, in a cell, a number of words will be a number of space +1.
+This is because, in a cell, the number of words will be several spaces +1.

 Press Enter to see the result.

 I hope you have now understood the formula and will be able to write.
-It is a bit tricky but writing this 2 or 3 times will give you more clarity.
+It is tricky, but writing this 2 or 3 times will give you more clarity.

 Example #3 – Count Specific words in a cell

-How can we count as to how many times a specific name or a text has appeared in a string?
+How can we count how many times a specific name or text has appeared in a string?
 We can do it by the below formula:

-Let’s say we want to know how many times the word “home” has occurred in the above sentence.
+Let’s say we want to know how often the word “home” has occurred in the above sentence.
 We can know this by the below formula:

 Press Enter to see the result.

 We will first calculate the length of the original text (A2).
 Now the SUBSTITUTE function will completely replace the word “home” in the sentence with blanks.
-With the LEN function, we will get the length of text A2 with the original word that is “home”.
+With the LEN function, we will get the length of text A2 with the original “home” word.
 After that, we will subtract the length of this new text string from the length of the original text string.
 We will subtract 102-90, and that will give us 12.

-And lastly, we will divide the above number with the length of the word “home”,4.
+And lastly, we will divide the above number by the length of the word “home”,4.
 This will give us the result 3.
 The word “home” has occurred 3 times in the above string.

 Also, we can use a cell reference to the word in place, “home”.

-Example #4 – Count total number of words in a Range
+Example #4 – Count the total number of words in a Range

-To calculate the total number of words, we will include a Sum function.
+We will include a Sum function to calculate the total number of words.
 For the Sum function, to calculate the array, we will press Ctrl+Shift+Enter instead of normal Enter.

 Example #5 – Count the total number of a specific word in a Range

-If we want to know the total number of occurrence of a specific word in a range, we can do it with the below formula:
+If we want to know the total number of occurrences of a specific word in a range, we can do it with the below formula: